Robertof/nixos-docker-sd-image-builder/README.md

 documentation should (hopefully) be clear.

 Here's how it works in detail:
-- QEMU and [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) are used to emulate AArch64
-  and to allow the host kernel to understand and run AArch64 binaries.
+- When needed, QEMU and [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) are used to emulate AArch64 and to allow the host kernel to understand and run AArch64 binaries.
 To limit the risk of security issues, the build process itself runs on an unprivileged container -- the containers that deal with QEMU and `binfmt_misc` are separate and do not interact with the build process or untrusted binaries.
 - When running `docker-compose up`, here's what happens:
-  - the first image to be built is `setup-qemu`, which will:
+  - if emulation is required, the first image to be built is `setup-qemu`, which will:
     - download a pinned version of QEMU from the Debian archives, required for proper emulation.
 At the time of writing, the downloaded version is 5.0.
     - verify the integrity of the downloaded binaries with an hardcoded hash.